How the Arts Impact Students and Adults

-Creating art or music can bring ample rewards, in the moment and in the student and community’s future.
+Creating art or music can bring ample rewards, in the moment and in individuals and community’s future.
 Consider these research-based examples:

 Students who had arts-rich experiences in high school were more likely to have higher GPAs and attend college than students who lacked the arts.